 It’s the role of the CEO to develop strategy.
 Many CEOs, however, find that they spend most of their time making sure day-to-day business is operating smoothly.
 It can be hard to find time and a clear head for strategy.
 Warren Whitney helps you and your leadership team develop and implement strategy in the areas that matter most — strategic planning, board development, succession planning, and nonprofit mergers.
-We work with you and your team to develop a strategy tailored to your organization.
+Serving the greater Richmond area and the state of Virginia, we work with you and your team to develop a strategy tailored to your organization.

 Strategy Case Study

 A longstanding nonprofit felt that its board needed assistance in identifying steps that needed to be taken to strengthen the board and its governance practices.
 Most board members wanted to be engaged but there were conflicting ideas about what they should be doing as board members.

 Warren Whitney served the client by constructing an engagement that used a board self-assessment as a foundation for a day-and-a-half board session which combined governance training with consulting.
 Specific steps of the engagement included:

 - Conducting background research by reviewing the bylaws and minutes from recent meetings and by talking with the executive director and several board members.

 - Designing and administering a board self-assessment survey centered on best practices and including several questions specific to issues the organization faced.

 - Facilitating a retreat comprised of four sections:

 - Roles and responsibilities of board members.

 - Strategic planning.